neopragma/tdd-java-ps/docs/fizzbuzz.md

 The problem is easily adapted to programming.
 The basic rules are:

 Print or display a list of strings corresponding to a sequence of positive integers.
 For integers evenly divisible by 3, output the string "Fizz".
 For those evenly divisible by 5, output "Buzz".
 For those evenly divisible by both 3 and 5, output "FizzBuzz".
 For all other values, output the string representation of the integer.
+Yelling is optional.

 So you'd get something like this for the range 1 through 15: